2011 BMW M3

 There's another optional feature called M Drive, and it allows the driver to preset all of the engine, steering, shock absorber and other electronic systems to personal taste.
 Appropriately configured, M Drive can transform the M3 from boulevardier to near-race car at the touch of a single button.
 We expect that enthusiast drivers will appreciate this option, and invest the energy required to experiment and settle on the right electronic combinations.

 If that sort of investment doesn't sound like a particularly appealing proposition, then one of the other, outstanding 3 Series models might make a better, less-expensive choice than the M3.

 The BMW M3 accelerates, stops and turns with the verve and agility of a pure sports car, whether a buyer chooses the sedan, coupe or convertible.
 It's the BMW 3 Series model for the ultimate car enthusiast, and particularly for those who look forward to track-day outings with the local BMW club.
 Of course, the least expensive M3 costs at least $20,000 more than some other, extremely capable and exhilarating cars in the 3 Series line.
 We'd guess that many drivers will find lesser 3 Series cars, and particularly the 335i, just as satisfying to drive for considerably less cash.

-NewCarTestDrive.com correspondent Jim McCraw filed this report from Marbella, Spain, with J.P.
+NewCarTestDrive.com correspondent Jim McCraw reported from Marbella, Spain, with J.P.
 Vettraino reporting from Detroit.